npochhi/bist-parser/README.md

 # A Pytorch implementation of the BIST Parsers (for graph based parser only)
-The DyNet implementation by the author's of the original paper [Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations](https://www.transacl.org/ojs/index.php/tacl/article/viewFile/885/198) is [here](https://github.com/elikip/bist-parser)
+To be more accurate, this implementation is just a line-by-line translation from the DyNet implementation that can be found [here](https://github.com/elikip/bist-parser).
+The techniques behind the parser are described in the paper [Simple and Accurate Dependency Parsing Using Bidirectional LSTM Feature Representations](https://www.transacl.org/ojs/index.php/tacl/article/viewFile/885/198).

 #### Required software